bmourad01/eoc/README.md

 First of all, the compiler targets AMD64 (otherwise known as x86-64 to mindless plebians) and follows the System V ABI for the most part (floating-point numbers are handled in a non-standard way).

 Given this, the output assembly programs should work fine on a corresponding Linux system.
+Other systems have not been tested, though BSD should work fine with a normal GNU toolchain. macOS systems will require some adjustments for the handling of symbol names.
+Windows systems follow a [different ABI](https://en.wikipedia.org/wiki/X86_calling_conventions#Microsoft_x64_calling_convention), so some work would be needed to ensure compatibility.

 BSD and macOS systems have not been tested, so your mileage may vary.
 Windows is a non-starter since it follows a non-standard ABI.

 # Features Implemented